alex/what-happens-when/README.rst

 DNS lookup
 ----------
+After you've typed the URL into your browser and pressed enter, the browser needs to figure out which server on the Internet to connect to.
+To do that, it needs to look up the IP address of the server hosting the website using the domain you typed in.
+It does this using a DNS lookup.
+You can read more about how DNS works here.Because DNS is complex and has to be blazingly fast, DNS data is cached at different layers between your browser and various places across the Internet.
+Your browser checks its cache, the operating system cache, a local network cache at your router, and a DNS server cache on your corporate network or at your internet service provider (ISP).
+If the browser cannot find the IP address at any of those cache layers, the DNS server on your corporate network or at your ISP does a recursive DNS lookup.
+A recursive DNS lookup asks multiple DNS servers around the Internet, which in turn asks more DNS servers for the DNS record until it is found.Once the browser gets the DNS record with the IP address, it's time for it to find the server on the Internet and establish a connection

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).